pythonindia/inpycon-blog/content/blog/2024/ticket-details.md

 **Price: ₹999** (GST excluded)
 </span>

-A Workshop ticket reserves your seat for the workshop day(20th Sep), with the pricing of ₹999 (GST excluded).
+A Workshop ticket reserves your seat for the workshop day(Sep 20th), with the pricing of ₹999 (GST excluded).

 Please note: No goodies will be distributed on Workshop Day.
 You are free to attend any Workshop from the schedule and switch between Workshops.